Getting a Lawyer for an Appeal

 Whatever You Decide, Be Clear

-The U.S. Supreme Court recently determined that an attorney's failure to file a notice of appeal does not necessarily constitute ineffective assistance of counsel as long as the defendant did not clearly convey his or her wishes on the subject.
-In many states, the state public defender (or another assigned counsel) generally will handle the appeal for those unable to pay.
+The U.S. Supreme Court determined that an attorney's failure to file a notice of appeal doesn't necessarily constitute ineffective assistance of counsel as long as the defendant didn't clearly convey their wishes on the subject.
+In many states, the state public defender (or other assigned counsel) generally will handle the appeal for those unable to pay.

-If you are thinking of appealing your criminal case, you will surely want a strong appellate attorney in your corner.
-There is quite a bit of legal analysis and writing that can go into an appeal, not to mention important filing deadlines and possible court appearances.
-You can learn more today by contacting a criminal defense attorney in your area for a free case analysis.
+If you're thinking of appealing your criminal case, you'll surely want a strong appellate attorney in your corner.
+There's quite a bit of legal analysis and writing that can go into an appeal, not to mention important filing deadlines and possible court appearances.
+You can learn more today by contacting a criminal defense attorney in your area.